kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-Covered by unit tests exercising the gate on/off.
-The checkpoint format is unchanged, so the upgrade/downgrade/upgrade path does not migrate state.
+Not yet; this is alpha.
+The checkpoint format is unchanged, so no state is migrated in either direction: enabling the gate only changes how an existing checkpoint is validated at start, and disabling it restores the strict check on the same file.
+The enable -> disable -> enable path will be exercised manually on a node before beta.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?